mx3m/mx3m.github.io/_drafts/2015-06-22-sales-is-no-insult.markdown

 So, one-sentence recap.
 We made it so hard for old-fashioned salesmen to do their jobs normally that they had to blend in and wear other masks, play other roles.

 The line is now becoming so blurry that it's become harder to say who's who.
 Look around you, in your agency, in your start-up, wherever you might be working.
 Who's selling?
-Is it clear to everyone?
+Maybe **you** know but is it clear to everyone else?

-[Peter Thiel](http://en.wikipedia.org/wiki/Peter_Thiel) says: "look around you, if you don't see a salesman, chances are: you are the salesman."
+[Peter Thiel](http://en.wikipedia.org/wiki/Peter_Thiel), again: "look around you, if you don't see a salesman, chances are: you are the salesman".